November 13

 The term "harmonic cadence" explained

-In classical music, harmonic cadence refers to the three basic function chords based on degrees 1, 4, and 5.
-In jazz, the chord based on degree 4 is substituted with the chord based on degree 2.
-In the key of C minor, the harmonic cadence chords in classical music and jazz compare as follows:
+In classical music, a harmonic cadence refers to a chord progression consisting of the tonic, subdominant, and dominant chords (found on degrees 1, 4, and 5).
+These chords represent the three basic harmonic functions in the diatonic system of Western music theory.
+In jazz, the chord based on degree 4 is substituted for the chord based on degree 2.

 Classical cadence: